naomai/php-layers/README.md

 - GD2 extension
 - Stacking of images, with transparency
 - Importing and exporting images - supports classic and modern formats (PNG, JPEG, WebP, AVIF).
-  - Also, allows generating Data URL for embedding in HTML file
 - Convinience functions for drawing
 - Rich text

 **The project should be considered unstable for now, as I'm refactoring the code from an unhinged mess I made 10 years ago.**

-## Phan-wha?!
-This is a dev branch for PHP-Layers, where all the refactoring will take place.
-As this might involve some major-breaking-changes, the stable version of thie library will be renamed to Phancake.

-The image is a pancake of different layers.
-And Phan, because PHP is an *Elephant language*.

 ## Example
 Create a heavily outdated meme with just a few lines of code.